Is 3 days in New York enough?

 How to move around

-When I drafted this itinerary, my idea what to have you visit places that are close to each other on the same day, so that you only have to rely on public transportation to get to the starting point of the itinerary, and to get back to your room once you are done exploring.
+When I drafted this 3 days in New York itinerary, my idea was to have you visit places that are close to each other on the same day, so that you only have to rely on public transportation to get to the starting point of the itinerary, and to get back to your room once you are done exploring.

-With this in mind, I recommend getting around by subway.
-A ride costs $3 USD, but if you get the Metro Card it costs $2.75 – it works on a top up basis and it’s reusable.
+With this in mind, I recommend the subway as the best way to see New York in 3 days.
+A ride costs around $3 USD, but if you get the Metro Card it is even cheaper – it works on a top up basis and it’s reusable.
 The subway works 24/7 – though service is limited at night.

 New York also has a great web of buses, and plenty of yellow cabs and Uber.